carlosflorencio/nvim-dap-go/README.md

     -- the current working directory to run dlv from, if other than -- the current working directory.
     cwd = nil,
+    -- Whether to auto-detect and use the project directory (with go.mod) -- as the working directory for the debugger.
+Useful for monorepos where -- the project go.mod is inside a subdirectory. auto_project_root = true,
   },
   -- options related to running closest test tests = {